expyriment/blog/expyriment-1.0/index.md

 ---

 **We are excited to announce that a new release of Expyriment is finally here!**
-After almost 6 years, Expyriment 1.0 comes with many new features, important underlying changes and various bug fixes (see
+After almost six years, Expyriment 1.0 comes with many new features, important underlying changes and various bug fixes (see
 [release notes](https://github.com/expyriment/expyriment/releases/tag/v1.0.0)
 for the full list).
 As mentioned in our